Himanxusharma/easy-chrome/Privacy-policy/policy.md

-# Easy Chrome Extension Privacy Policy

-*Last updated: April 2024*

-## 1. Introduction

-This Privacy Policy describes how Easy Chrome ("we", "our", or "us") handles your information when you use our Chrome extension.
-We are committed to protecting your privacy and ensuring transparency about our data practices.

-## 2. Data Collection and Storage

-We store the following data locally on your device using Chrome's local storage:

-- Encrypted passwords (for tab locking feature only)
-- Notes and annotations
-- Auto-refresh settings and intervals
-- Archived tabs information
-- Daily URLs list
-- Tab activity timestamps

-All data is stored locally and never transmitted to external servers.

-## 3. Data We Do Not Collect

-We explicitly do not collect:

-- Personally identifiable information (name, email, address, etc.)
-- Browsing history or web content
-- Financial or payment information
-- Location data
-- Health information
-- Personal communications
-- User activity logs

-## 4. External Services

-The extension uses the following external services:

-- **TinyURL**: Only the URL you want to shorten is sent to their service
-- **Supabase**: Used only for optional feedback submission (if you choose to provide it)

-## 5. Required Permissions

-We use the following Chrome permissions:

-- **activeTab**: For accessing current tab content and URL
-- **browsingData**: For hard refresh functionality
-- **cookies**: For hard refresh functionality
-- **storage**: For local data storage
-- **tabCapture**: For screenshot functionality
-- **scripting**: For tab management features
-- **clipboardWrite**: For URL shortening feature

-## 6. Data Usage

-- All data is used only within the extension
-- No data is shared with third parties (except for URL shortening)
-- You can clear all stored data at any time using the "Clear Data" feature
-- Data is not used for advertising or analytics

-## 7. Security

-We implement appropriate security measures to protect your data:

-- All data is stored locally on your device
-- Passwords are encrypted before storage
-- No sensitive data is transmitted over the network

-## 8. Changes to This Policy
+# Privacy Policy for Easy Chrome Extension

+Last updated: April 2024

+## Introduction

+Easy Chrome ("we", "our", or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension.

+## Data Collection and Usage

+### 1. Daily URLs
+- **What we collect**: URLs and titles of websites you choose to save
+- **How we use it**: To provide quick access to your saved URLs
+- **Storage**: Locally in your browser using Chrome's storage API
+- **Sharing**: Not shared with any third parties

+### 2. Quick Notes
+- **What we collect**: Text content of notes you create
+- **How we use it**: To store and display your notes
+- **Storage**: Locally in your browser using Chrome's storage API
+- **Sharing**: Not shared with any third parties

+### 3. Tab Management
+- **What we collect**: URLs and titles of tabs you archive
+- **How we use it**: To restore archived tabs when requested
+- **Storage**: Locally in your browser using Chrome's storage API
+- **Sharing**: Not shared with any third parties

+### 4. Auto-Refresh Settings
+- **What we collect**: Refresh intervals and tab IDs
+- **How we use it**: To automatically refresh specified tabs
+- **Storage**: Locally in your browser using Chrome's storage API
+- **Sharing**: Not shared with any third parties

+### 5. Tab Locking
+- **What we collect**: Password (hashed) for tab locking feature
+- **How we use it**: To secure your locked tabs
+- **Storage**: Locally in your browser using Chrome's storage API
+- **Sharing**: Not shared with any third parties

+### 6. Feedback
+- **What we collect**: Ratings and feedback text
+- **How we use it**: To improve the extension
+- **Storage**: In our Supabase database
+- **Sharing**: Only with our development team

+## Permissions Used

+Our extension requires the following Chrome permissions:

+1. `activeTab`: To interact with the current tab for features like hard refresh, mute, and screenshot
+2. `browsingData`: To clear cache and cookies during hard refresh
+3. `cookies`: To manage cookies during hard refresh
+4. `storage`: To save your preferences and data locally
+5. `tabCapture`: To capture screenshots of tabs
+6. `scripting`: To inject necessary scripts for features like tab locking

+## Data Security

+- All data is stored locally in your browser
+- No sensitive information is collected
+- No personal data is shared with third parties
+- Feedback data is stored securely in Supabase with appropriate access controls

+## Your Rights

+You have the right to:
+- Access your stored data
+- Delete your stored data
+- Clear all extension data
+- Opt out of feedback collection

+## Changes to This Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last updated" date.
+We will notify you of any changes by posting the new Privacy Policy on this page.

-## 9. Contact Us
+## Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact us through the feedback feature in the extension.
-Email: ootmlab@gmail.com